EdmundYe/SYSC3303_PROJECT/README.txt

 Edit the configuration to use Java 25 and Main.java as the main class

 To run tests:
-install JUnit5 dependancies and run each test
+Install JUnit5 dependencies and run each test

-Files to be submitted
+Files to be submitted:

+iteration1-class-diagram
+iteration1-sequence-diagram